Chapter 270C — Department of Revenue; Commissioner

 Subpoenas

-The Revenue Commissioner can issue subpoenas to force people to testify and produce records during tax investigations. …
+The Revenue Commissioner can issue subpoenas to compel a person to appear, testify, and produce records during a tax …

 270C.33